Lobst3rr/DLH-AA/docs/implementation.md

 ![Image 07-05-2024 at 18 15](https://github.com/Lobst3rr/DLH-AA/assets/148768725/5dbd4f40-954e-49ac-86e2-16964f58b52a)

-The UML diagram outlines a refined framework that bridges the gap between raw geographic data and practical, usable applications that can be manipulated and render the data forcefully for different end users.
-The BMX-Finder UML is also designed to interact with a set of feature that will be containing a specific amount of data that are organised into attributes and geometrical coordinates.
+The UML diagram that we made depicts how there is an hierarchical structure where the JSON object contains one or more feature objects.
+When it comes to feature each feature has a set of attributes describe specific characteristics as well as location that are described by coordinates.